 Paranoid Delusions: They Want to Kill Me

-I spent quite a while talking with board certified neuropsychologist and co-author of my books, John Preston, Psy.D., about this topic.
-I think his words explain it the best:
+I spent quite a while talking with a board-certified neuropsychologist and co-author of my books, John Preston, Psy.D., about this topic.
+I think his words explain it best:

 "Paranoid delusions are a huge part of psychosis.
 With this delusion, the thoughts and experiences are all about feeling vulnerable and out-of-control.
 People, in this state, fear getting hurt to an unrealistic degree.
 They may think that people are spying on them in order to kill them.
 People with depression can suffer horribly, but it's an internal feeling of worthlessness and hopelessness.
 This is scary, but not to the point of truly feeling persecuted such as when a person says, 'Satan is going to poison me and everyone I know because I'm a horrible person.'
 So yes, bipolar psychosis can be mean and scary to many people and it's due to these feelings of persecution and fear of society."